 Independent clinical/scholarly activity

-This rotation provides 10-15 hours per week for 10 weeks of elective time so that fellows can pursue clinical or scholarly activities in their own particular area(s) of interest, meet potential mentors, and prepare for their clinical scholarship and elective time in the second year.
+This rotation provides 8 hours per week for 10 weeks of elective time so that fellows can pursue scholarly activities or quality improvement in their own particular area(s) of interest, meet potential mentors, and prepare for their clinical scholarship and elective time in the second year.

 Developmental Disorders/Intellectual Disability